b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+* Mishra, Vibhuti Bushan (1973).
+'Religious Beliefs and Practices of North India During the Early Mediaeval Period'.
+'Handbook of Oriental Studies' \[German: Handbook der Orientalistik]' series edited by Bertold Spuler, *et al.*.
+'Second Section: India \[German: Zweite Abteilung - Indien]' edited by Jan Gonda.
+'Third Supplement \[German: Ergänzungsband III]: Religious Beliefs and Practices of North India During the Early Mediaeval Period.
+With a 'Preface' by V.B.
+Mishra dated 1968.
+With a 'Foreword' by Prof. A.L.
+Basham dated 1970. \[NB: the 'Preface' is identical with that of Mishra (1969).
+So, the book appears to not be the product of the reworking of the dissertation.
+In the 'Preface' Mishra does not reference or make mention to the source dissertation, which, b.t.w. is nearly illegible.].
+Leiden, The Netherlands: E.J.
+Brill.
+ISBN 9789004493001.

+**Purport:**<br>
+...

 ### MITCHELL, G. ###

 * Michell, George (2003, 1995).
 ‘Architecture and Art of Southern India: Vijayanagara and the Successor States’.
 Reprint.
 (First published in 1995.).
 The New Cambridge History of India: Part 1, The Mughals and their Contemporaries, Vol. 6.
 Cambridge, England, U. K.: Cambridge University Press.
 ISBN 0521441102 (hardback).
 Source: https://archive.org/details/michell-george-2003-1995.-architecture-and-art-of-southern-india-vijayanagara-an (accessed: Saturday, August 10, 2024)